Photography and Neuropsychology: How Emotional Images Activate Memory and Imagination

 A Black and Silver Film Camera

 Every invention has an origin, the portable camera was first invented by Johann Zahn in 1685, although in 1814, Joseph Nicephore Niepce took eight hours to click the first photograph.
 Before many more camera like instruments has come into the picture, most of them were merely able to screen the image, even pinhole camera is one of the discoveries such made.
-Now, we can share it in digital format, apply filters where AI has played a significant role.
+Now, we can share it in digital format, make a fabulous endzone video, and apply filters where AI has played a significant role.
 We share the images and showcase our memories on social media, through emails and also physical printed with photo frame.
 Earlier, the old technologies used photographic plate or on the film, now due to advancement in science and technology, we use the electronic image sensor.
 You may have heard the term CMOS sensor, a semiconductor device used in imaging after the 1960s before that CCD image sensor as seen in earlier digital cameras.

 We know a lot about its history, let’s see how the digital camera works.
 There are several patents, and you can see one of them below: